MarkFiechtner/BigClock/readme.txt

 In a PC command prompt, I use pscp to copy all the source to the destination PI.
+Something like: pscp -batch -pw piCore d:BigClock/*.py tc@192.168.1.xxx:/src/BigClock

 NOTE: I have it wrapped by an interactive python script (not included in this project):